Gaussian Copula Models for Nonignorable Missing Data Using Auxiliary Marginal Quantiles: Analysis of North Carolina Lead Exposure Data

 Using the completed datasets, we estimate the 10th, 50th, and 90th quantile regressions of math and reading scores on main effects of all the study variables, and derive point estimates and uncertainty quantification using multiple imputation combining rules.
 These quantities describe potentially heterogeneous impacts of the covariates on low, middle, and high-achieving students, which is of interest to public health research \citep{miranda:kim:etal}.

 Figure \ref{mathinf} summarizes the multiple imputation inferences for the 10th quantile regression coefficients for \vtt{Blood_lead}, \vtt{EconDisadv}, \vtt{NDI}, and \vtt{RI} using \vtt{Math_Score} as the response.
-The results are presented for $F_{\vtt{Blood_lead}}^{-1}(0.75) = 2$; the findings are insensitive to the other values of this auxiliary quantile.
+The results are presented for $F_{\vtt{Blood_lead}}^{-1}(0.75) = 2$, and are insensitive to the other specifications of this auxiliary quantile.
 We compare these inferences to those obtained by fitting the quantile regression models to complete case (CC) observations, which exclude any observations with missing study variables, and to results from $m=20$ multiple imputations using a bespoke application of MICE.
 Results for the other auxiliary quantile specifications, quantile regressions, and using reading scores as the response are in the supplement.

-After multiple imputation, we see sizeable shifts in the inferences.
-The estimated associations of \vtt{Blood_lead}, \vtt{EconDisadv}, and \vtt{NDI} with \vtt{Math_Score} are more adverse than in the CC analysis.
+After multiple imputation, the associations of \vtt{Blood_lead}, \vtt{EconDisadv}, and \vtt{NDI} with \vtt{Math_Score} are more adverse than in the CC analysis.
 The association of \vtt{Blood_lead} with \vtt{Math_Score} is estimated to be significantly stronger when using the EHQL imputations rather than the MICE imputations.
 Specifically, the point estimate for this coefficient under the EHQL is nearly two standard errors more negative than point estimates under CC and MICE, which is a substantively large change.
 The inferences under EHQL and MICE are similar for the other predictors' coefficients, which is not unexpected as these variables have few missing values.
 Similar shifts are evident in the 50th and 90th quantile regressions as well.